 South Africa web button

-mountain flowers on the roof of South Africa
+mountain flowers on the 'Roof of Africa'

 Spectacular wild flowers, big game, mountain birds and rich history on the ‘Roof of Africa’.